snivilised/arcadia/README.md

 + `setup branch protection rules`: require pull request
 + `update project settings`: disable __Allow merge commits__ and __Allow squash merging__

+Of course, its up to the user what settings they use in their repo, these are just recommended as a matter of good practice.

 #### ☑️ Code coverage